CoherentStructures/OceanTools.jl/docs/src/interpolation.md

 # Interpolation on regular grids in 3D

-Once you have constructed an ItpMetdata object `p` (e.g. using `read_ocean_velocities`, or by hand (see `src/interpolation.jl` for details on what the fields mean)), you can interpolate the underlying scalar/velocity field.
+Once you have constructed an ItpMetdata object `p` (e.g. using `read_ocean_velocities`, or by hand (see below), you can interpolate the underlying scalar/velocity field.

 To do so, call `fun(u,p,t)` where `fun` is one of the functions below.
 Here `u` are the spatial coordinates and `t` is the time.